steineggerlab/Metabuli/README.md

 Metabuli also works on Linux ARM64 and Windows systems.
 Please check [https://mmseqs.com/metabuli](https://mmseqs.com/metabuli) for static builds for other architectures.

 ### Compile from source code
-To compile Metabuli from source code use the following commands:
 ```
 git clone https://github.com/steineggerlab/Metabuli.git
 cd Metabuli